 Learn how to build a game controller while you improve your Rhino modeling and workflow skills.

-- Hello, this is Dave Schultze.
-Welcome to Rhino Projects Building a Game Controller.
-For this project, we cover the organic modeling process using the surface and curve network command as well as a range of other techniques for the user interface geometry.
+- [Dave] Hello, this is Dave Schultze. welcome to Rhino Projects: Building a Game Controller.
+For this project, we cover the organic modeling process using the surface and curve network command, as well as a range of other techniques for the user interface geometry.
 I'll start off by analyzing the form in order to develop our modeling strategy.
 We then focus on where to locate our curves, which are used to generate the surfaces of our design.
-As the curves are built, we try to keep them as simple as possible, which makes them both easy to work with and easy to change.
+As the curves are built, we try to keep them as simple as possible, which makes it both easy to work with and easy to change.

 Want to build a matching console?
 Check out Rhino Projects: Building a Gaming Console.